 One of the things we love to do when staying in a hotel is order room service.
 Since we wanted to relax before heading out at night this is exactly what we did and it didn’t disappoint.
 Room service for me isn’t complete without a side of sweet potato fries.
 My favourite!

 Our lovely room service food was made in the Windows on the Tyne Restaurant, which is on the ground floor of the hotel.
-It also has amazing views over the River Tyne and is open every day for breakfast, lunch and dinner.
+It also has amazing views of the River Tyne and is open every day for breakfast, lunch and dinner.

 The location of Hilton Newcastle Gateshead in the city centre was perfect as it was only a 5 min drive to The Metro Radio Arena where Kings of Leon were performing.
 The Quayside, Sage, Tyne and Swing Bridge are also situated around the hotel.
 Shopping, nightlife and attractions including St.James Park are within walking distance making Hilton Newcastle Gateshead a great choice for many travellers.

 Hilton Newcastle Gateshead is ideal if you’re looking for a stylish, friendly and accessible hotel in the heart of Newcastle city centre.
 You are truly in for a fantastic time at this beautiful Newcastle hotel.
 Our queen executive accessible room was spacious, comfortable and met all my access needs.
 The staff were all very friendly and always happy to help.
-Simple things such as a smile and a hello as you pass in the corridor makes all the difference and that was certainly our experience here.
+Simple things such as a smile and a hello as you pass in the corridor make all the difference and that was certainly our experience here.
 We had an amazing stay from beginning to end and didn’t want to leave.
-It would also have been nice to try the swimming pool hoist if we had more time, but unfortunately it was just a quick visit this time.
+It would also have been nice to try the swimming pool hoist if we had more time, but unfortunately, it was just a quick visit this time.
 I’ll definitely stay at Hilton Newcastle Gateshead again whenever I’m back in the city.
 Fantastic!